Singular hypersurfaces and thin shells in cosmology: Introduction

 The Oppenheimer-Snyder solution is a canonical example of a thin shell spacetime and was one of the first models to show how black holes could naturally arise within the framework of general relativity.
 In their landmark paper \cite{Oppenheimer1939Continued}, Oppenheimer and Snyder model the interior of a burnt-out massive star as a ball of uniformly distributed pressureless dust with a Friedmann-Lemaître-Robertson-Walker (FLRW) metric.
 The spacetime outside the star is assumed to be a portion of a Schwarzschild black hole, which joins at the surface of the star without requiring any additional matter.
 Solving Einstein's field equation in this setup, they find an analytical solution where a sufficiently massive star collapses indefinitely, eventually forming an event horizon and becoming causally disconnected from the rest of the universe.

 An important assumption in the Oppenheimer-Snyder solution is neglecting the pressure of the matter within the cosmological region, which is crucial for the cosmological and Schwarzschild regions to be joined without any discontinuity.
-This paper aims to extend the class of solutions exemplified by the Oppenheimer-Snyder solution by considering thin shell spacetimes involving general cosmological spacetimes, in particular those with non-zero pressure.
+This paper aims to extend the class of solutions exemplified by the Oppenheimer-Snyder solution by considering thin shell spacetimes involving general cosmological spacetimes, in particular those with non-zero pressure \footnote{For related work relaxing different assumptions in spherically symmetric collapse and matching problems, including anisotropic fluids, radiating fluids, or expansion-free motion, see for example \cite{Herrera:2012uyt,Kumar_radiating_2020} and references therein.} .

 We now present a brief outline of the paper and a summary of the results.

 \paragraph{A crash course on hypersurfaces} In \cref{sec:review}, we discuss some fundamental results regarding hypersurfaces in general relativity.
 These results include the concepts of intrinsic and extrinsic curvature, the Gauss-Codazzi equations, and Israel's junction conditions.
 None of the results discussed in this section are original.
 However, we tailor the discussion in a way that lends itself useful for practically constructing thin shell spacetimes.
 In particular, we present an algorithm for joining two distinct spacetime regions at a common timelike hypersurface using the junction conditions.
 We also discuss the intricacies of this procedure and the often overlooked constraints involved.
 The author hopes that this section provides readers with a self-contained and pedagogical introduction to this subject.